Installation¶

 Building with Spack¶

 A good way to simplify the process of building NeoN is by using spack.
 Here is a short tutorial on how to build NeoN with spack for development.
-First clone spack from https://github.com/spack/spack.
+First clone spack from https://github.com/exasim-project/spack (until neon is fully merged into spack).

 Next we create a development environment for NeoN and add NeoN to it.